ABOUT THE BAIL FUND:

 Our referral asks for information that we need to get someone free.
 We collect some limited demographic information because the criminal legal system is racist, misogynist, classist, etc., and we want to ensure that our impact counteracts these disparities rather than contributes to them.
 Referrals and decisions are handled as quickly as possible — with a turn around time of 3-7 business days.
 Please note that we receive upwards of 200 referrals a month and post anywhere between 80-120 of them a month.

 We understand that spending even one day in jail can have disastrous effects on someone's life and we act accordingly.
 We schedule bail postings throughout the month and you will be notified as soon as possible when we are scheduled to post the bail you have requested.
+In rare circumstances, we may have to cancel or reschedule a bail posting because of aforementioned limitations which we hope to communicate to the attorney and family members as soon as we can.

 Posting Bail